-Residence: Nigeria

-Qualification: LLB, BL, LLM
+Residence: Nigeria Appointment: Non-Executive Director Qualification: LLB, BL, LLM Work Experience and Occupation:

-Work Experience & Occupation: Gbenga Oyebode is the Chairman of Aluko & Oyebode, (Barristers, Solicitors & Trademark Agents), one of the largest integrated law firms in Nigeria, with offices in Lagos, Abuja and Port-Harcourt.
+Mr. Gbenga Oyebode is a lawyer with over 35 years of experience in corporate and commercial law practice.
+He is a founding partner of Aluko & Oyebode, (Barristers, Solicitors & Trademark Agents), one of the largest integrated law firms in Nigeria, with offices in Lagos, Abuja and Port-Harcourt.